 Dana Gioia wrote the first published essay on the work of Kay Ryan, selected as Poet Laureate of the United States in 2009.
-The essay was published in the Scottish-American poetry magazineThe Dark Horse (No. 7, Winter 1998-99).
+The essay was published in the Scottish-American poetry magazineThe Dark Horse (Number 7, Winter 1998-99).
+Watch a video interview by Dana Gioia with Kay Ryan here.

 Over the past five years no new poet has so deeply impressed me with her imaginative flair or originality as Kay Ryan.
 I first saw her poems almost by accident.
 In 1994 a small publisher gave me a review copy of Flamingo Watching along with several other recent books.
 No critical fanfare accompanied the slender volume, and I had no special reason to think it possessed singular merit.
 But given the work of an unfamiliar poet, I always read a few poems, and I was immediately struck by the unusual compression and density of Ryans work.
 I particularly enjoyed the evident delight she took in playing extravagant games with small units of language.
 Genuine wit is rare in contemporary poetry but rarer still combined with brevity.
 I made no immediate fuss about Ryan, but I could also never quite bring myself to put Flamingo Watching away on the shelf.
 I kept picking the book up to read or reread a few more poems.
 Over the next year their depth of perception, joyful invention, and stylistic authority never failed to fascinate and delight me.